xjc1022-soda/xjc1022-soda/README.md

 # Welcome to my Github page!
 ```
-My name is Jiacheng, we can also call me Gary
+My name is Jiacheng, you can also call me Gary!😄
 ```
 *******